NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  Turbo Toolkit                                                    |
 +----------+-------------------------------------------------------------------+

 This function returns a value representing the current status of the device to which the specified filename$ points and can be used to check if an error will be generated when you try to access the given file.
-The open\_type defaults to 2 and can take the following values: -1Use for OPEN or OPEN\_NEW
+The open\_type defaults to 2 and can take the following values:

+- -1: Use for OPEN or OPEN\_NEW
- 0Use for OPEN
+-  0: Use for OPEN
- 1Use for OPEN\_IN
+-  1: Use for OPEN\_IN
- 2Use for OPEN\_NEW
+-  2: Use for OPEN\_NEW

 If an open\_type of 2 is specified, then the function will try to create the file and return an error code if this is not possible.
 The temporary file is deleted in all cases.

-If an open\_type of 0 is specified then the function will try to open the file for exclusive two way access and report any errors.
-However, if an open\_type of 1 is specified the function opens the specified file for read only access, which means that it does not care if a channel is already open to the file from another program.
+If an open\_type of 0 is
+specified then the function will try to open the file for exclusive two way access and report any errors.

+If an open\_type of 1 is
+specified the function opens the specified file for read only access, which means that it does not care if a channel is already open to the file from another program.

 Finally, if an open\_type of -1 is specified, the function will first of all try to open a channel to the file, returning -8 if it already exists and can therefore be read.

-If it does not already exist, the function will tryo to create a temporary file and then read back from it to check that the device can be written to and read from, reporting any errors which are found.
+If it does
+not already exist, the function will try to create a temporary file and then read back from it to check that the device can be written to and read from, reporting any errors which are found.
 Any temporary file is then deleted by the function.
 This enables IN USE and bad or changed medium errors can be detected!

 If the open is successful the amount of free space on the drive is returned akin to DEVICE\_SPACE, otherwise a standard QDOS error code is returned.